Djnirds1984/Mikrotik-Billing-Manager/DEPLOYMENT_GUIDE.md

 Nginx will listen on the public port 80 and forward traffic to the correct Node.js server.

-1.  **Create a New Nginx Configuration File:**
+1.  **Edit the Default Configuration File:**
+    Instead of creating a new file, edit the `default` Nginx configuration file.
     ```bash
-    sudo nano /etc/nginx/sites-available/mikrotik-panel
+    sudo nano /etc/nginx/sites-available/default
     ```

 2.  **Paste the Following Configuration:**
-    This configuration tells Nginx how to route traffic for the main app, the API, and the WebSocket terminal.
-It includes important headers to ensure the application works correctly behind a proxy.
+    Ensure the **entire contents** of the file are replaced with this structure.
+This configuration routes traffic for the main app, the API, and the WebSocket terminal, and includes important headers to ensure the application works correctly behind a proxy.

     ```nginx
     server {
         listen 80;
-        server_name 192.168.200.13; # IMPORTANT: Replace with your server's IP or domain name
+        server_name <your_server_ip_or_domain>; # IMPORTANT: Replace with your server's IP or domain name

         # Main application UI and its APIs (port 3001)
         location / {